haukex/unzipwalk/README.md

                         generate a checksum for each file** -e EXCLUDE, --exclude EXCLUDE
                         filename globs to exclude*
+  -r, --raise-errors    raise errors instead of reporting them in output

 * Note --exclude currently only matches against the final name in the sequence, excluding path names, but this interface may change in future